Updated: 6 days ago

 Weather in the Fall

 Stretching over three months, the fall in Iceland goes from warm and calm summer with a nip in the air, to snow-mixed rain and winds that could blow to the glacier of a mountain.
+Still, for many, these are these best months to visit Iceland.
+Let's dive into the details.

 August in Iceland still keeps a lot of the summer warmth lingering, and the weather is still very calm with the occasional wind and rain.
 With August temperatures holding around 10°C, you will feel a little bit of a nip in the air.
 However, if you’re sporting a jacket that can hold off the wind, and maybe a warm hat, then you won’t be bothered by the weather at all.